 - Promote a safe culture: Care for your safety and that of your coworkers.

 As the pandemic unfolds, be receptive and responsive to the guidance of public health entities such as the Wisconsin State Department of Health Services and Public Health Madison & Dane County as they assess current conditions.
-Public health officials may advise a variety of contingencies based on possible scenarios as we move forward in time.
+Guidance can change frequently depending on local and state situations.

 - SMPH learners, staff and faculty will follow the health and safety guidelines.
 All UW–Madison employees are expected to follow the COVID-19 Workplace Safety Policy.

 - Refer to the UW–Madison Graduate School for COVID-19 operational guidance about instruction and research activities related to graduate studies.
 Read more